sourav-bk/Golang/Goroutines&Channel.md

 # Concurrency in go

 # Difference between concurrency and parallelism in golang

+### **Race Conditions**:
+A Race Condition is a logic/design errors, not syntax errors in the program when the correctness of the program depends on the order/timing of goroutines.
+A Race condition happens when multiple goroutines access and modify shared data concurrently using goroutines without proper synchronization, that causing un-predictable results.

+Go makes detection easier with -race flag during run or test Go program to check unsynchronized memory access at runtime.
+### ***Data Race*** :
+A Data Race is a specific type of race condition that happens at the memory level when Two or more goroutines access the same memory location concurrently.
+There is no synchronization used to coordinate the access.It is a low-level memory safety issue.

+All data races are race conditions.
+Not all race conditions are data races

 # Go Memory Model | Thread Safety | Mutexes
 # Data Race and Race Condition